vinceskahan/v5wiki/udevrules.md

 How do you ensure that the weeWX instance for device `A` only ever talks to device `A`?

-Use udev rules to ensure a unique, consistent names for each device.
+Use udev rules to ensure a unique, consistent name for each device.

 # Example: two USB-to-serial converters